onassar/Node-MongoWrapper/README.md

 );
 ```

-The above example attempts selects a user document from a mongo database.
-If the
+The above example attempts to select a user document from a mongo database.
+If
-document is found, it&#039;s logged directly to the console, otherwise an error
+the document is found, it&#039;s logged directly to the console, otherwise an
-is logged.
+error is logged.